 Effective January 1, 2011, the Affordable Care Act provided a 50% discount on covered brand name drugs for Medicare Part D enrollees who have reached the coverage gap (Donut Hole).
 The coverage gap begins when plan drug costs have reached \$2,930 per enrollee.
-RHBT did not record a receivable for the 50% "Donut Hole" coverage discount in fiscal year 2013.
+RHBT did not record a receivable for the 50% "Donut Hole" coverage discount in fiscal years 2014 or 2013.
 This is a significant change from the \$12.8 million receivable recorded for the "Donut Hole" in 2012 reducing drug plan costs.

 Effective January 1, 2012, the Humana MAPD contract provided sharing of financial incentives with RHBT based on favorable medical loss ratios.
-As defined in the contract medical loss ratios, fewer than 90.2% will be eligible for gain share incentives.
-During fiscal year 2013, RHBT did not receive any financial incentives from Humana to reduce capitation payment cost savings, which is down \$2.6 million from the savings recorded in 2012.
+As defined in the contract medical loss ratios, fewer than 91.9% will be eligible for gain share incentives.
+During fiscal year 2014, RHBT received financial incentives from Humana to reduce capitation payment cost savings of \$3.8 million.
+During fiscal year 2013, RHBT did not receive any financial incentives from Humana, which is down \$2.6 million from the savings recorded in 2012.